 With a stable living style, also, there appeared one of Sannai Maruyama’s most famous structures, the large six-pillared building, was built around 2,600 BC.
 This structure consisted of six large pillars that are believed to have held up platforms.
 Each one of these pillars was around 1 meter in diameter and was placed exactly 14 ft apart.
 This large post like platform was certainly used as a watchtower.

 By now we were extremely dehydrated.
-The harsh sun had taken its toll and we dragged ourselves into the safety of the Jomon Jiyukan.
+The harsh sun had taken its toll and we dragged ourselves to the safety of the Jōmon Jiyukan.

 The Sannai Maruyama site was designated as a special historical site by the Japanese government in November 2000.
 Today the public can visit this site and explore its many reconstructions.
 The site also features a Theater, a workshop and a gift shop.
 If you are in love with history do not miss this site.
 Even though at present, most of the excavated items have been reburied for preservation, the excavation sites and artifacts on display will giving you a feel of life in those ancient times.

 Thanks for reading.
 Please leave me a comment if you liked the post or follow my story as we go for a stroll along the lovely Aomori Bay to witness a most alluring sunset.